ankitvashishta/order.item.service/README.md

 # order.item.service
-Order Item Service For DBS
+Order Item Service

 This is a maven module - a spring boot application, compiled with Java 11.

 In the project directory, you can run:  `mvn clean install` Compiles the project and downloads the dependencies.

-Run the main class - com.dbs.order.service.OrderApplication as a  `Java Application` Open [http://localhost:8070/swagger-ui.html#](http://localhost:8070/swagger-ui.html#) to view the swagger endpoint access in the browser.
+Run the main class - com.ankit.order.service.OrderApplication as a  `Java Application` Open [http://localhost:8070/swagger-ui.html#](http://localhost:8070/swagger-ui.html#) to view the swagger endpoint access in the browser.

 The application is accessed through a Feign Client by other microservice -  `order.service`